His sigh came from his soul. He never planned on going back to work so soon, but he was called upon on an emergency.

-“Oh,” Her face flushed, she regretted asking the question at first.
+“Oh,” her face flushed.
+She regretted asking the question at first.
 The thoughts of Editi coming back to have her husband made her grit her teeth in rage.
-Something primitive told her inside she was his woman.
-And that they’d just missed paths as soulmates who would have found themselves.
+Something primitive told her she was his woman, and that they’d just missed paths as soulmates who would have found themselves.
 She wanted to share the long cold nights with him.
 She wanted to be the only woman he was making love to and who would fill her bellies with babies that looked like him.
 Yet, she knew that in no time, Editi would be back, and it would be hard to see him.

-“Why?”
-She asked curiously.
-She seriously didn’t want him to go through the spiel, but she had to make him understand that she also didn’t want to cheat on her own husband.
+“Why?” she asked curiously.
+She seriously didn’t want him to go through the pains, but she had to make him understand that she also didn’t want to cheat on her own husband.
 He began to touch her, and they made love right there and then.

 Uncountable times they’d made love in the sitting room, the bedroom, the garage, the bathroom, the kitchen and most times in the car at nights, on a lonely street.